Little Wigborough

-Little Wigborough is a village and former civil parish, now in the parish of Great and Little Wigborough, in the Colchester borough of Essex, England and forms part of Winstred Hundred Parish Council.
+Little Wigborough is a village in the civil parish of Great and Little Wigborough, in the City of Colchester district of Essex, England.
 Little Wigborough is located between Peldon and Great Wigborough.
-In 1951 the parish had a population of 45.

-The parish church is dedicated to St Nicholas.
-It is a Grade II* listed building dating from the 15th century.

 History

 The place-name 'Wigborough' is first attested in the Domesday Book of 1086, where it appears as Wicgebergha and Wigheberga.
 Little Wigborough is first referred to in the Valuation of Norwich of 1254, where it appears as Wigeberwe Parva.
 The name means 'Wicga's hill or barrow'.

 In the early hours of 24 September 1916, the German Army Zeppelin L33 was returning from a bombing raid on London, when it hit by an anti-aircraft shell and further damaged by Royal Flying Corps aircraft.
 It made a forced landing in the village, close to New Hall farm.
 The crew tried to burn the wreckage but they were only partially successful.
 They were arrested by the local special constable as they walked away from the scene.
 A pen drawing with pencil of the Zeppelin by the Scottish artist Adam Bruce Thomson is on display at the Scottish National Portrait Gallery.

-On 1 April 1953 the parish was abolished and merged with Great Wigborough to form "Great and Little Wigborough".
+Little Wigborough was an ancient parish in the Winstree or Winstred hundred of Essex.
+As well as the area around the village itself, the parish historically had an exclave to the west which included Maldon Road and streched to Salcott Creek to the south; this exclave was ceded to Great Wigborough in 1889.
+In 1953 the parish was merged with its neighbour Great Wigborough to form a new civil parish called Great and Little Wigborough.
+At the 1951 census (the last before the abolition of the civil parish), Little Wigborough had a population of 45.

+Great and Little Wigborough now shares a grouped parish council with the neighbouring parishes of Peldon, Salcott and Virley, called the Winstred Hundred Parish Council.